psycopg/psycopg2/doc/src/errors.rst

 .. versionadded:: 2.8

-This module contains the classes psycopg raises upon receiving an error from the database with a :sql:`SQLSTATE` value attached.
-The module is generated from the PostgreSQL source code and includes classes for every error defined by PostgreSQL in versions between 9.1 and 11.
+This module exposes the classes psycopg raises upon receiving an error from the database with a :sql:`SQLSTATE` value attached (available in the `~psycopg2.Error.pgcode` attribute).
+The content of the module is generated from the PostgreSQL source code and includes classes for every error defined by PostgreSQL in versions between 9.1 and 11.